Napoleon-Bonaparte-Official/corsica-blog/_posts/2024-02-07-Deployment_IPYNB_2_.md

 ### DNS:
 - DNS allows assigning user-friendly names to web servers, translating human-readable domain names (e.g., nighthawkcoders.com) to IP addresses.
 This simplifies accessing websites while maintaining security and routing efficiency.
 It's like a home address when compared to latitude and longitude.
 It's a lot easier to memorize a home address rather than a super long number.
+- We will be using Route 53 for our DNS, setting a ----.stu.nighthawkcodingsociety.com domain name to the public IP of our server, 18.222.8.201

-## Steps for Deployment
+## Steps for Deployment (DEMO)

 1. Setting up a backend server:
    1. The first crucial step in deployment is having a backend server.
 This server enables API testing and website deployment, forming the foundation of your application.
-2. EC2 Configuration:
+2. EC2 Configuration(ALREADY DONE):
    1. Access AWS IAM User: Begin by logging into your AWS account using IAM user credentials.
    2. Launch a New EC2 Instance: Navigate to EC2 and initiate the setup process for a new instance, following the guided steps.
    3. Choose an Amazon Machine Image (AMI): Select Ubuntu as the operating system from the available AMIs.